BitcoinUnlimited/ElectrsCash/doc/usage.md

 $ electrum --oneserver --server=example:50002:s
 ```

-Note: If you are connecting to electrs from Eclair Mobile or another similar client which does not allow self-signed SSL certificates, you can obtain a free SSL certificate as follows:
+Note: If you are connecting to electrscash from Eclair Mobile or another similar client which does not allow self-signed SSL certificates, you can obtain a free SSL certificate as follows:

 1. Follow the instructions at https://certbot.eff.org/ to install the certbot on your system.
 2. When certbot obtains the SSL certificates for you, change the SSL paths in the nginx template above as follows: